Click Here To Download

 You will now create the layout for your Android application.

 Right-click on the existing Hello World! text object in the layout.
-Select Delete from the popup menu to remove the text object.
+Select from the popup menu to remove the text object.

 Afterwards select the Text Fields section in the Palette and locate the Plain Text (via the tooltip).